About the CZI Community Space

 Can I host meetings or events for political purposes?

 No. Events for political purposes are not permitted.

 Can I use the CZI logo when advertising my event?

 Event hosts can share the Community Space name and address but cannot use CZI or Community Space logos or other trademarks for external promotion without explicit consent from CZI.

 Will event photography or videography be provided in the CZI Community Space?

 CZI will not provide photography or videography support in the Community Space, but you are welcome to collect your own photos and videos.
 Do not film or photograph CZI or Community Space logos.
 Photography and videography vendors must provide a certificate of insurance at least one week in advance of your confirmed event.

 Can media cover my event?

 Yes.
-Notify CZI Community Space staff 48 hours in advance of your event if press will be in attendance.
+Notify CZI Community Space staff 3 business days in advance of your event if press will be in attendance.

 Can my organization host a fundraising event in the CZI Community Space?